 Four major oceanic zones Oceanographers divide the oceans into oceanic zones.
 Most plant and animal life live in one specific zone.

-The seafloor cracked creating death and destruction The 2004 Indian Ocean Tsunami was the deadliest tsunami known to occur on our planet.
+The 2004 Indian Ocean tsunami and earthquake The 2004 Indian Ocean Tsunami was the deadliest tsunami known to occur on our planet.

 Australia's Great Barrier Reefs The Great Barrier Reefs are so large astronauts can see them at the International Space Station.